-3.2.2 Evolution of free-surface shape and vertical velocity profile
+3.2.2 Evolution of free surface shape and vertical velocity profile

-Figure 4 shows the evolution of the free surface and velocity profile of the flows in the different flow regimes.
+Fig. 4 shows the evolution of free surface and velocity profile of the flows in the different flow regimes.
 The velocity profile is obtained at x = 50 m.
-The free surface of the cold dense flow in Fig. 4a is scaled up 15 times along the bed-normal direction to visualize the fluctuations at the surface.
-The height of the cold dense flow is much smaller than the initial flow height, since it is highly sheared throughout its flow depth as shown in Fig. 4e.
-The velocity profiles in Fig. 4e are smooth, indicating the continuous shearing along the flow depth.
-The shape of the velocity profile in Fig. 4e does not change much with time, while the flow speed and the shear rate decrease as the flow tends to stop.
+The free surface of the cold dense flow in Fig. 4(a) is scaled up 15 times along the bed-normal direction to visualize the fluctuations at the surface.
+The height of the cold dense flow is much smaller than the initial flow height, since it is highly sheared throughout its flow depth as shown in Fig. 4(e).
+The velocity profiles in Fig. 4(e) are smooth, indicating the continuous shearing along the flow depth.
+The shape of the velocity profile in Fig. 4(e) does not change much with time, whilst the flow speed and the shear rate decrease as the flow tends to stop.
 Generally speaking, the cold dense flow behaves as a fluid or a noncohesive granular flow, in agreement with the characterization by Köhler et al. (2018).
-The warm shear flow in Fig. 4b demonstrates a fluctuated free surface because of the granules formed.
+The warm shear flow in Fig. 4(b) demonstrates a fluctuated free surface because of the formed granules.
 Correspondingly, its velocity profile shows fluctuations as well.
-As illustrated in Fig. 4f, the warm shear flow is fully sheared along the flow depth direction before it stops.
+As illustrated in Fig. 4(f), the warm shear flow is fully sheared along the flow depth direction before it stops.
 Moreover, its flow depth can exceed the initial flow height due to the piling up and accumulation of snow granules.
-The shear behavior and the piling up feature are indeed consistent with the warm shear regime identified by Köhler et al. (2018).
-Nevertheless, instead of a noncohesive granular flow characterized by Köhler et al. (2018), the flow in our MPM modeling has cohesion (see Table 2), which helps the formation of the granules.
+The shear behavior and the piling up feature are indeed consistent with the identified warm shear regime by Köhler et al. (2018).
+Nevertheless, instead of a noncohesive granular flow characterized by Köhler et al. (2018), the flow in our MPM modeling does have cohesion (see Table 2), which helps the formation of the granules.
 The warm plug flow remains a block and is seldom sheared when it slides on the slope.
-Upon its arrival at the connecting-arc zone, significant shearing occurs due to the changed shape of the connecting-arc zone.
-As shown in Fig. 4c and g, the front of the warm plug flow is notably sheared at t = 8.0 s, the flow body is only sheared at the bottom layer at t = 8.3 s and the flow tail is seldom sheared at t = 8.8 s.
-The sliding slab in Fig. 4d shows the sliding down of the slabs from t = 9.0 to 9.2 s and the accumulated slabs in the connecting-arc and deposition zones at t = 10.5 s.
+Upon its arrival at the connecting arc zone, significant shearing occurs due to the changed shape of the connecting arc zone.
+As shown in Figs 4(c) and (g), the front of the warm plug flow is notably sheared at t = 8.0s, the flow body is only sheared at the bottom layer at t = 8.3 s, and the flow tail is seldomly sheared at t = 8.8 s.
+The sliding slab in Fig. 4(d) shows the sliding down of the slabs from t = 9.0 s to 9.2 s and the accumulated slabs in the connecting arc and deposition zones at t = 10.5 s.
 As there are particles stopping on the slope, the tail of the free surface collapses onto the slope.
-The shearing behavior inside the slabs is extremely limited as shown in Fig. 4h.
+The shearing behavior inside the slabs is extremely limited as shown in Fig. 4(h).
 Both the warm plug and the sliding slab behave as solid-like objects, while the snow of the sliding slab flow is more brittle and produces slab fractures.